annagarbier/annagarbier.github.io/exampleCode/README.md

 *Author: annagarbier*
 *Last update: 2020-07*

-*Rerpository of example projects, with textual and visual summaries of each.*
+*Repository of example projects, with textual and visual summaries of each.*

 *<a href="#short-projects">Short projects</a><br>*
 *<a href="#long-projects">Long projects</a><br>*